MolotovCherry/anime-schedule-rs/README.md

 // When dealing with access/refresh tokens, please be aware
 // that the site api sets both to 3600
-// if you pass this threashold, you are required to regenerate the tokens
+// if you pass this threshold, you are required to regenerate the tokens

 // regenerate tokens from scratch client.auth.regenerate().await;